Deoghar

-Deoghar (pronounced Devaghar) is a major city in Jharkhand, India.
-It is a holy sacred place of Hinduism.
-It is one of the 12 Jyotirlingas sites of Hinduism (Baidyanath Temple).
+Deoghar (pronounced Devghar) is a city and a municipal corporation in Deoghar district in the Indian state of Jharkhand.
+It is also the administrative headquarters of Deoghar district.
+It is a holy place of Hinduism.
+The city is primarily known for Baidyanath Temple, one of the 12 Jyotirlingas of Shiva, one of the principal deities in Hinduism.
 The sacred temples of the city make this a place for pilgrimage and tourists.
-The city is administrative headquarter of Deoghar District at Santhal Parganas division of Jharkhand.
+The city is very sacred to the followers of Hinduism.